What was Cathedra 900?

 ‘The Dean and Chapter of Exeter Cathedral are very pleased to welcome this exhibition where the presentation of the arts and craftsmanship of past centuries is presented in the modern media of 3D followed by the subsequent film, sound installation and live concert event.
 These projects fulfil our Cathedral’s aspiration to be at the meeting place where the sacred and secular and the spirit and senses meet.
 We are enthused by the artistic interpretation that Mark Ware will bring so easily to the many and diverse visitors to this historic and sacred place.’ – Canon Ian Morter, Exeter Cathedral (2012)

-Cathedra 900 was an Arts Council England funded multimedia art project created by artist Mark Ware and presented within Exeter Cathedral throughout 2012 and 2013.
-The ‘900’ in the project’s title referred to the estimated age of the building.
+Cathedra 900 was an Arts Council England funded multimedia art project created by Mark Ware and presented within Exeter Cathedral throughout 2012 and 2013.
 Cathedra 900 was a collection of art events that interpreted and expressed the 900 year timeline of Exeter Cathedral.
-These events included:
+The events included:

 - an exhibition of 3D artwork banners